 Warming up to Pistol Shoot?

 Just standing still and holding up a pistol to shoot doesn’t seem too strenuous.
-Why should I warm up as I’m not exerting any muscles like a proper athlete.
+Why should I warm up as I’m not exerting any muscles like a proper athlete

 This has always been a little grey area.
 Many shooters may find they start a match poorly and then about 20 or so shots into a match start to shoot better and end up finishing strongly.
 But the damage was done at the start of the match, throwing points away just settling into a rhythm, getting the feel of the gun, getting the mind on the task at hand.

-Yes pistol shooters do use some muscles.
-Shoulder muscles, arm, wrist, hand, legs, back muscles to name but a few.
-These muscles can be warmed up with simple stretching and holding exercises, not because you may risk muscle strain like a footballer might, but to get the body aclimatised to the position of shooting and get the action of raising the pistol as smooth as possible and increacsing body awareness.
+These muscles can be warmed up with simple stretching and holding exercises, not because you may risk muscle strain like a footballer might, but to get the body acclimatised to the position of shooting and get the action of raising the pistol as smooth as possible and increasing body awareness.
 You’ve probably just arrived at the range and stepped out of the car and onto the line.
 Or done a brief walk around the range and then got ready to shoot.

 Warming up also means to warm up “mentally”.
 The action of doing holding, dry firing, cocking the pistol, attaining stance is all preparation to get you “in the groove” to fire that first competition shot.